parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 ## What is this repository for?!
 The purpose of this repo is to help you convert NYU Depth V2 Dataset into a Point Cloud Dataset.
 I wanted to test how well 3D Semantic Segmentation (like PointTransformerV3) models can be trained on 2D Depth and 2D RGB images.
+The NYU Depth V2 Dataset I am converting has 1449 images in total.
+There are 41 classes including diverse objects.
+To view the names of the classes click [here](https://github.com/parkie0517/NYUDepthV2_PointCloud_Converter/blob/main/classes.txt).
+If you want to check out more about NYU Depth V2 dataset, then click [here](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html).

 ## Prerequisites